infinum/datx/website/versioned_docs/version-2.0.0/testing/test-data-factory.md

 // user.name === 'John'
 ```

-## Editing object directly with `map` (🚨 Not Implemented!)
+## Editing object directly with `map`

 If you need to edit the object directly, you can pass in a `map` function when you call the factory.
-This will be called after test-data-factory has generated the fake object, and lets you directly change its properties.
+This will be called after `@datx/test-data-factory` has generated the fake object, and lets you directly change its properties.

 ```js
 import { createFactory, sequence, perBuild } from '@datx/test-data-factory';